edwardcallow/tesco-jargon/t.md

 > ![People](assets/images/tag-people.png)

 #### Tannoy
-Public-address system installed in stores to allow announcements to be made to the shop floor.
+Public-address system installed in stores to allow announcements to be made to the shop floor and staff areas.

 #### Team 5
 A five-minute briefing for staff comprising important information on the department, the store/depot and Tesco.